Athpare language: Locations

-Athpare spoken by some 5,000 people living in Dhankuta District in eastern Nepal.
-Athpare is spoken to the north of Tamur, to the west of Dhankuta khola, and to the east of Tangkhuwa, and is also spoken in Dhankuta municipality and Bhirgau VDC.
+Athpare is spoken by some 5,000 people living in Dhankuta District in eastern Nepal.
+The language is spoken to the north of Tamur, to the west of Dhankuta khola, and to the east of Tangkhuwa, and is also spoken in Dhankuta municipality and Bhirgau VDC.

 Phonology

+Consonants

 The consonants are shown in the table below.
 Voiced consonants are rare in the initial position.
 In the medial position of verbs, voiced consonants are conditioned variants.
 Aspiration is phonemic in initial position.
 There are no fricatives except for [s] and [h].

-Geminated consonants are found in verbs with stem-final [tt] and as the result assimilation to the infinitival suffix (e.g. -ma: pap(t)- + ma -> pamma ‘scratch’).
+Geminated consonants are found in verbs with stem-final [tt] and as the result of assimilation to the infinitival suffix (e.g., -ma: pap(t)- + ma -> pamma ‘to scratch’).

-Vowel phonemes
+Vowels

 There are five vowels in Athpare: /i, e, a, o, u/.
-Vowels are somewhat lengthened in open root syllables, but are likely allophonic to short vowels.
+Vowels are somewhat lengthened in open root syllables, but this feature is likely allophonic.
 Diphthongs are marginal in Athpare—ai, oi and ui have been shown to exist but in very few words.